Travel

 Come to heal my wound…

 The next day, we visited the Julius and Ethel Rosenberg Memorial.
-Dayamí told us at breakfast that all Cubans learned in school about their execution for espionage during the Cold War.
+Dayamí had told us at prior to Danielle’s performance on Tuesday that all Cubans learned in school about their execution after a show trial during the McCarthy era.
+We had not expected a Cuban in their forties to be aware of this part of U.S. history, since most people in the U.S. are not aware of it.

 The writing on their memorial reads, “For peace, bread, and roses, let us face the executioner.
 Ethel and Julius Rosenberg/ Assassinated 19-6-1953.”
 We observed the Jewish custom of putting stones on the memorial.

-After the Rosenberg Memorial, and a pause to admire a couple of skilled police officers directing traffic at the difficult intersection near the Memorial, we made our way to the Plaza of the Revolution.
-Fidel Castro and other political figures held rallies with more than a million Cubans attending, particularly on May 1—Labor Day for everywhere else in the world besides the United States.
+After the Rosenberg Memorial, and a pause to admire a couple of skilled police officers directing traffic at the difficult intersection near the Memorial (during an electrical blackout), we made our way to the Plaza of the Revolution.
+Fidel Castro and other political figures held rallies with more than a million Cubans attending, particularly on May 1—Labor Day for everywhere else in the world besides the United States—and July 26, an anniversary of the Cuban revolution.
 Popes John Paul II and Francis also led huge outdoor masses there.
 The sculpture on the side of the Ministry of Communications is Camilo Cienfuegos, possibly the most popular figure of the Cuban revolution after Castro.
 The words on the sculpture translate to “You’re doing well, Fidel.”

 The sculpture of Che Guevara on the Ministry of the Interior bears the quotation, “Until victory, always.”